tomas-fer/HybPhyloMaker/README.md

 8. Estimate species tree (ASTRAL, ASTRID, MP-EST, MRL, concatenation)

 Uses many additional software that must be installed and put in the PATH prior tu run scripts.
-Also utilizes many scripts developed by others.
+Also utilizes many scripts developed by others (located in HybSeqSource folder).
 PLEASE CITE APPROPRIATELY THOSE SCRIPTS WHEN USING HybPipe!